Last Updated on

 If you contacting a customer in such a personal way, it’s likely that you’re still a small business.

-Another feature worth mentioning is HubSpot’s social tool to create and publish social posts to promote blog content or a landing page (via the landing page builder) as part of your campaign builder.
+Another feature worth mentioning is HubSpot’s social media tool to create and publish social posts to promote blog content or a landing page (via the landing page builder) as part of your campaign builder.
 This social media connection provides an easy way to share content across channels.
-Especially during a email-marketing campaigns to help provide a consistent message through all channels.
+Especially during a e-mail marketing campaigns to help provide a consistent message through all channels.

 HubSpot have different packages for those who want to focus on sales automation (sales team / sales reps) or marketing automation.
 The marketing package includes e-mail marketing, but you have to pay for the Basic package, which starts at $200 for 100 contacts.
 The price will increase as you get more customers on your contact list.

 Founded in 2006 and then launched two years later in 2008, Ontraport is a campaign automation solution that has enjoyed progressive growth for more than 11 years now.